General Settings Tab

 You can configure whether Hookmark shows any or all of the following buttons in its toolbar:

-4. Links: hook://file/ URL-handling, notifications, and export/import
+6. Links: hook://file/ URL-handling, and notifications

 You can configure the following three aspects of Hookmark’s linking:

-4.1.
+6.1.
 Reveal hook://file link targets in Finder

 When you use Copy Link on a file, Hookmark creates a link containing a hook://file URL.
 You can paste that hook://file// URL anywhere.
-Similarly, invoking Make Hookmark File on a selection in the Finder creates a .hook file that contains a hook://file// URL.
+Similarly, invoking Make Hookmark File on a selection in the Finder creates a .hookmark file that contains a hook://file// URL.

 • to reveal the target of the link (the file) in Finder; or